Buyer checklist

 Large telehealth brand

 Ro is one of the strongest brand-led comparison anchors in online weight-loss search.
+Its Ro Body membership pairs provider-led GLP-1 care with an insurance concierge that pursues coverage on the patient's behalf.

 - Major consumer-health brand